 Wednesday 10:00 am - 4:00 pm

 Library Reference Desk: 505-314-8207

-The following Research Guides provides key resources to IPCC's Library & Archives most requested research topics.
-Several resources are held in the IPCC Library and Archives, partnering libraries across the Albuquerque area, library databases, and open access repositories.
-If you have any questions regarding IPCC's Library & Archives Research Guide, you may contact the Library directly.
+The Research Guides provide key resources to IPCC's Library & Archives most requested research topics.
+Resources are held in the IPCC Library and Archives, library partners throughout the Albuquerque area, library databases, and open access repositories.
+If you have any questions regarding the IPCC Library & Archives Research Guides, you may contact the IPCC Library directly.

 The Indian Pueblo Cultural Center (IPCC) receives numerous inquiries on locating information regarding Pueblo and Native American ancestry.
 The IPCC’s Library & Archives and Museum staff has prepared this guide to assist you in locating resources to tracing Pueblo and/or Native American lineage.
 Although, the Library & Archives does not maintain tribal enrollment records of the 19 Pueblos, state, local, obituaries or vital records within our collections, however, our staff can direct you to knowledgeable genealogical specialist to assist you further in your ancestral research.